 An automated manual transmission is also known as semi-automated transmission.
 It is a hybrid of both automatic and manual transmission.

 This transmission works with a mechanical clutch.
 However, the driver does not manually control it but instead operates it using sensors, actuators, and pneumatics.
 This transmission is becoming less common in the market, however.

 The engines in vehicles using this transmission type have a jerky performance at relatively low speeds.
 However, over long distances, they have high gas mileage.

 5. Dual-clutch Transmission

-A dual-clutch transmission is also a combination of both the manual and automatic types.
+A dual-clutch transmission or DCT is also a combination of both the manual and automatic types.
 It makes use of two shafts with separate clutches for even-numbered and odd-numbered gears.
 There is no torque converter in a dual-clutch transmission.

 The first gear to shift to is pre-selected while the car is accelerating.
 The computer then chooses the next gear simultaneously while engaging the first.
 Its main advantage is that it allows you seamless downshifts.